nicusX/etcd-terraform-ansible-aws-sample/README.md

 ## Requirements

-The control machine must have the following installed:
+Requirements on control machine:

-- Terraform (tested with Terraform 0.6.16)
+- Terraform (tested with Terraform 0.7.0; NOT compatible with Terraform 0.6.x)
 - Python (tested with Python 2.7.12)
 - Ansible (tested with Ansible 2.1.0.0)
 - SSH Agent